Using regular expressions

 1. Boolean or: A vertical bar separates alternatives.
 For example, gray|grey can match gray or grey.

-3. Quantification: A quantifier after a token (such as a character) or group specifies how often that preceding element is allowed to occur.
+4. Quantification: A quantifier after a character, character class, or group specifies how often that preceding element is allowed to occur.

 • The question mark indicates zero or one occurrence of the preceding element.
 For example, colou?r matches both color and colour.